Authorised Distributor · SG

 Why this matters beyond "the reading is a bit off"

-In many applications, a drifted humidity sensor doesn't just produce an inaccurate number — it can cause real downstream problems: a BMS holding a room at what it believes is the correct setpoint while actual conditions have drifted out of specification, a stability chamber generating data that doesn't reflect true conditions, or a facility failing an audit because calibration records don't support the claimed accuracy of the monitoring system.
+In many applications, a drifted humidity sensor doesn't just produce an inaccurate number, it causes real downstream problems: a BMS holding a room at what it believes is the correct setpoint while actual conditions have drifted out of specification, a stability chamber generating data that doesn't reflect true conditions, or a facility failing an audit because calibration records don't support the claimed accuracy of the monitoring system.
+There's also a compounding risk worth naming directly: a drifted sensor feeding a control loop doesn't just misreport conditions, it can actively work against you.
+If a BMS reduces dehumidification because a drifted sensor reports RH as lower than it actually is, the room genuinely gets wetter while the control system believes it's doing its job correctly.
 Regular calibration is what keeps the sensor's number and the room's actual condition in agreement.

 How often should Rotronic sensors be calibrated?